lumeland/blog/posts/lume-3.3.0.md

 Castelao studied to be a doctor but, as he said once: "I became a doctor for the love of my father; I don't practice for the love of humanity".
-He is better known as a politician, writer, painter, and caricaturist.
+He is better known as a politician, writer, painter, caricaturist and many other things.
 As a caricaturist, one of his best-known works is "Cousas da vida" (Things in life), a collection of drawings published in different newspapers denouncing the caciquism and suffering of the rural people of Galicia with a humorous eye.
 Seven years ago, I